emqx/blog/en/202006/emqx-mqtt-broker-k8s-cluster.md

                     stopped_nodes => ['emqx@192.168.77.92']}
   ```

-  The output result represents that EMQ X Broker will correctly display the stopped pod, and add the new created Pod to the cluster.
+  The output result represents that EMQX Broker will correctly display the stopped pod, and add the new created Pod to the cluster.

-So far, EMQ X Broker has successfully created cluster in kubernetes.
+So far, EMQX Broker has successfully created cluster in kubernetes.

-## Persistence EMQ X Broker cluster
+## Persistence EMQX Broker cluster

 The Deployment used above to manage Pod, but the network of Pod is constantly changeable.
-When the pod is destroyed and rebuild, the data and configuration stored in EMQ X Broker also disappeared, this is can not be accepted during production.
-Next try to persistence EMQ X Broker cluster.
-Even if the pod is destroyed and rebuild, the data of the EMQ X Broker can be retained.
+When the pod is destroyed and rebuild, the data and configuration stored in EMQX Broker also disappeared, this is can not be accepted during production.
+Next try to persistence EMQX Broker cluster.
+Even if the pod is destroyed and rebuild, the data of the EMQX Broker can be retained.

 ### ConfigMap